GraphQL Tools is a set of npm packages(

 Functions in the

-graphql-tools packages are not just useful for building servers.
+@graphql-tools/* packages are not only useful for building servers.
 They can also be used in the browser, for example to mock a backend during development or testing.

 Even though we recommend a specific way of building GraphQL servers, you can use these tools even if you don't follow our structure; they work with any GraphQL-JS schema, and each tool can be useful on its own.